MSPG Volunteer Opportunities

 Honor Roll

-A huge shoutout to our amazing students who earned a spot on the Honor Roll and Honorable Mentions for the second trimester!
+A huge shoutout to our amazing students who earned a spot on the Honor Roll and Honorable Mentions for the third trimester!
 Your dedication, perseverance, and hard work have truly paid off, and we couldn’t be prouder of you.
-Keep striving for excellence—your efforts do not go unnoticed!
+Keep striving for excellence— your efforts do not go unnoticed!
+Way to go finishing the year strong.
+Honor Roll and Honorable Mention 3 Tri Way to go, Knights! 🖤💛

 MSU GATE (Gifted & Talented Education summer programs)